Section 01

 Where the 7(a) Market Got Bigger — and Where It Got Squeezed

 The FY21 spike on the largest bands is PPP-era policy distortion — the $5M guarantee ceiling and temporary-increase interactions.
 By FY23 the panel had reset.
-FY24 and FY25 show the underlying drift: SBA 7(a) is becoming less of a microloan program and more of a working-capital- and-acquisition platform for borrowers in the $150K-$1M band.
-That matches Chart E’s change-of-ownership surge.
+FY24 and FY25 show the underlying drift: SBA 7(a) is becoming less of a microloan program and more of a working-capital and acquisition platform for borrowers in the $150K–$1M band.

 (7(a), FY15-FY25, n=647,867, loan-count share by gross_amount band; nominal, not inflation-adjusted)Chart D